 It provides a sort of light acupressure that affects the entire body and is a pleasant and energizing massage of the feet and lower legs.

-You may be familiar with the Chinese notion of chi (pronounced as Chi), described as life force energy, similar to the yogic idea of prana.
+You may be familiar with the Chinese notion of Chi (pronounced as Chi), which is described as a life force of energy, similar to the yogic idea of prana.

-There are ten major energy lines, or meridians, in Chinese medicine.
-They run throughout the body, serving as a pathway for the movement of “Chi”.
-These lines also run through the soles of the feet.
+In Chinese medicine, there are ten major energy lines or meridians.
+These lines run throughout the body, serving as pathways for the movement of “Chi.”
+They also run through the soles of the feet.

 Stress and environmental contaminants, for example, can diminish, hinder, or entirely obstruct the natural flow of energy along meridian lines.
 According to acupuncture and acupressure theories, each foot contains 7,200 sensory nerves.